 For extra security, you can attach bungee cords to wrap over your surfboard and secure it in place.

 Just drill a couple of holes into the larger of the vertical pipes and use these to hook your bungee cords in place, before wrapping them over the surfboard and rack.

 And there you have it, your very own DIY surfboard rack!

 If it helps, you can take a look at some existing surfboard racks on Amazon to get an idea of what the design looks like and what you’re trying to replicate.

 Once you do, you’ll see just how simple the design is and how easy it is to do yourself with some piping and hose clamps.

-It will save you a lot of money and give you a rack that will protect your board every time you cycle to your favorite surf spot.
+It will save you a lot of money and give you a rack that will protect your surfboard every time you cycle to your favorite surf spot.